 - Lata Mangeshkar died at the age of 92

-- She died in a Mumbai hospital
+- She was undergoing treatment at a Mumbai hospital